 during this time was when i met some of the movers and shakers of Indian Education and where i immediately found my purpose. having come from a background and up-bringing that was Rez and urban, i found working with students from those experiences was a thread to my work. to this day it has (and continues) to be one of my favorite stories of how i began as an emerging scholar.

-as Indigenous people, the mixed blend of formal education and training, woven with roots of cultural knowledge, ceremony, and language are a deepening experience where one can find meaning in life’s work in our home communities in a settler society.
+as Indigenous people, the mixed blend of formal education and training, woven with roots of cultural knowledge, ceremony, and language are a deepening experience. one can find meaning in life’s work within our home communities before living solely in a settler society.

 this reading list helped enhance my doctoral program experience where i was able to work through the issues of internalized and lateral oppression, the ills and pains of lateral violence, internalized racism, self-hate, and the plethora of emotions related to unresolved historical grief and trauma to name a few that i work through continually. it was a slow progression and the most influential readings happened when i was struggling with trying to find myself in the readings. almost every reading that was required in my program was settler based. from social theories to practice and applied concepts it was not easy for me. at all. what i need to share in this is that what also helped me, as an Indigenous woman, was family teachings, elders, and faculty mentors who had completed doctoral programs.